ags3927/ssi-notes/chapter-1.md

 - selective disclosure - present only what is needed
 - all travel documents flow directly into the digital wallet, ready to be produced on demand

+---

+## **Major challenges to SSI adoption**
+There are three major challenges to ubiquitious SSI adoption -

+1. **Building out the SSI ecosystem**
+The ecosystem will have to built in a way that encourages multiple stakeholders to trust each-other and their cerfitications.
+Furthermore, cross-party SSI architectures need to be interoperable.
+Digital wallets from various vendors (some of which may incorporate digital currency), will have to be interoperable.
+2. **Decentralized key management**
+Lose your keys -> Lose your identity (and sometimes even your money).
+This is the very challenge faced by the adoption of cryptography and public key infrastructure.
+So, there must be a fool-proof, decentralized, key management system.
+3. **Offline access**
+Not every use case will always have access to the internet.
+The SSI architecture must be able to function offline or with intermittent or indeterminate connectivity.

+**Other challenges**
+SSI brings with it, the risks associated with the adoption of any exponential technology (See Singularity University's "[An Exponential Primer](https://su.org/concepts)").
+Furthermore, the development of the SSI architecture must be presided over by experts from various domains - not just technical, legal and business experts.